HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 #### Profile Reuse and Determination Principles

-1. New profiles, that are not based on US Core, will only be included in the US Public Health Profiles Library when there is a clear public health need.
-As things now stand, all non-US Core profiles are approved by the Cross-Group Projects and the US Realm Steering Committee
+1. New profiles, that are not based on US Core, will only be included in the US Public Health Profiles Library when there is a clear public health need (see [Profile Inclusion Criteria](guidance.html#profile-inclusion-criteria) below).
+As things now stand, all non-US Core profiles are approved by the Cross-Group Projects
 2. Similarly, new public health FHIR US Realm implementation guides will not create new profiles that are not based on either the US Public Health Library or US Core without the approval of the Public Health Working Group and notification of US Realm Steering Committee
 3. The Public Health Work Group, the FHIR Management Group, and FHIR QA Tooling (TBD) will enforce the principles above and criteria below